 Layout Properties

-Access the Layout Properties panel
+Access to Layout properties panel

 To open Layout Properties panel, click on the 1st menu item on the right sidebar in Design mode.